Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Don't use tools like lawnmowers that are powered with gasoline when children are outside.

-Make sure your child uses his or her asthma medications as instructed.
+Make sure your child uses his or her asthma medicines as instructed.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |